 Sources: Veritone, Autodesk, PwC

-14% of employees globally may need to change careers by 2030 due to AI automation.
+39% of workers' core skills are expected to be transformed by AI by 2030.
 20 million manufacturing jobs will be lost to robotics and AI in the same timeframe.

 By 2050, 60-80% of jobs are expected to be automated or significantly transformed, fundamentally reshaping the global workforce.